kare22/UT_BIG_DATA_project/project3/README.md

 This table shows the number of outgoing flights per airport.
 After sorting, the highest out-degree again belongs to ATL with 417 449 flights, followed by ORD (313 848) and DFW (264 396).
 JFK (119 574) and BOS (110 460) continue to appear among the busiest.
 On the lower end, PIR (3), RHI (41), and BJI (54) show the lowest out-degree, showing minimal departures.
 ![outdegree.png](img/outdegree.png)
 5) Total degree
 This table reflects the overall activity (incoming + outgoing) per airport.
-After sorting, ATL leads with a total degree of 834 906, making it the most active airport in the dataset.
+After sorting, ATL has the highest total degree of 834 906, making it the most active airport in the dataset.
 Other high-traffic airports are ORD (627 617) and DFW (528 794).
 But, PIR has the lowest total degree at 6, followed by RHI (82) and BJI (109), which shows extremely limited overall flight activity.

 ![totaldegree.png](img/totaldegree.png)
 7) Triangle count
 This table shows how many three-airport roundtrip loops (triangles) each airport is part of, revealing local connectivity and network density.
 After sorting, The highest triangle count is at ATL (1761), followed by ORD (1678) and DFW (1503).
 Airports like MEM (1105), JFK (942), and BOS (860) also show strong local connectivity.
-At the same time, many airports — including TEX, GST, EKO, BJI, and RHI — have a triangle count of 0, meaning they are not part of any interconnected clusters.
+At the same time, many airports (TEX, GST and EKO) have a triangle count of 0, meaning they are not part of any interconnected clusters.
 ![trianglecount.png](img/trianglecount.png)